igorkry/tnt4j-streams/README.md

     just by applying configuration and without additional coding.

-* Can redirect streamed data from different TNT4J based producer APIs like `tnt4j-stream-*` - to be TNT4J based streams concentrator.
+* Redirect streamed data from different TNT4J based producer APIs like `tnt4j-stream-*` - to be TNT4J based streams concentrator.

 Importing TNT4J-Streams project into IDE
 ======================================